Fobya7/order-summary-component/README.md

 - Some SCSS, namely: variables and imports, using the parent selector.

 - Also, how SCSS and Angular interact.
-In particular, [setting up the style preprocessor](https://www.digitalocean.com/community/tutorials/using-sass-with-the-angular-cli) to preload my variables.
+In particular, [setting up the style preprocessor](https://www.digitalocean.com/community/tutorials/using-sass-with-the-angular-cli) to preload my variables from multiple files in a SCSS dedicated dir.

 - How to [publish an Angular website on Github Pages](https://github.com/angular-schule/angular-cli-ghpages).